-Compensation Table.
 The annual incentive bonus amounts are determined according to the level of achievement of the objective OIBDAN-based performance goals and the individual qualitative performance goals.
 No award is earned under the objective performance goal below a minimum threshold of performance (90% of the applicable target OIBDAN for each individual) and a maximum amount is earned under the objective performance goal for performance at or above a maximum level (115% of the applicable target OIBDAN for each individual).
 The Compensation Committee may, in its discretion, reduce the awards earned pursuant to either the objective or individual qualitative performance goals, as applicable.

-The Compensation Committee follows the process set forth below to determine the annual incentive bonuses and additional bonus opportunities for Messrs.
+The Compensation Committee follows the process set forth below to determine the annual incentive bonuses for Messrs.
 Eccleshare and Wells:

-- at the outset of the fiscal year: - set performance goals for the year for Clear Channel Outdoor and the operating divisions; - set individual performance goals for each participant; and - · set a target and maximum annual incentive bonus and a maximum additional bonus opportunity for each applicable participant; and - after the end of the fiscal year, determine the earned amounts by measuring actual performance against the predetermined goals of Clear Channel Outdoor and the operating divisions, as well as any individual performance goals.
+- at the outset of the fiscal year: - set performance goals for the year for Clear Channel Outdoor and the operating divisions; - · set individual performance goals for each participant; and - set a target and maximum annual incentive bonus for each applicable participant; and - after the end of the fiscal year, determine the earned amounts by measuring actual performance against the predetermined goals of Clear Channel Outdoor and the operating divisions, as well as any individual performance goals.